Porto Travel Guide: Things to Do in Porto

 Recommended Food & Restaurants in Porto

 Porto is not only a paradise for photography aficionados, but also for foodies!
-Food in Porto is quite affordable and comes in big sizes.
+Food in Porto is quite affordable and keep it mind it usually comes in big sizes.

 These are the foods you need to try when in Porto: